 But on the other side of the Pacific, those fighting for the rights of Vietnamese patients likely to be impacted negatively by the trade deal were resigned to its passage and have argued against public protests.
 “We had indeed hoped for the death of the TPP,” Nguyen Anh Phong, a coordinator of the Vietnam Network of People living with HIV, said in an interview.
 “But we now know Vietnam desperately needs the TPP.
 Its benefits for the future of the entire country should outweigh the damages sick people stand to suffer.”

-Phong’s stance is emblematic of the strong support the Vietnamese masses have thrown behind the U.S.-led controversial trade agreement.
+Phong’s stance highlights how helpless a handful of Vietnamese activists against the TPP are in a country where the masses have thrown support behind the controversial trade agreement.
 According to a Pew survey last year, just two percent of Vietnamese think that the deal will be a bad thing for their country, while 89 percent believe it will be good.
 The Vietnamese government has thus got a rare edge over other TPP countries when it comes down to joining the deal: overwhelming public endorsement.Enjoying this article?
 Click here to subscribe for full access.
 Just $5 a month.

 When negotiations of the TPP concluded successfully last October in Atlanta, Georgia, Vietnamese journalists covered the event with jubilation reminiscent of victorious moments their predecessors reflected on the last day the American troops left Vietnam, ending a bloody decades-long war.
 “TPP negotiations are done; Vietnam enters a new playground,” read the front-page headline of Tuoi Tre, one of Vietnam’s largest-selling newspapers.